 Periods, also known as "full stops," represent a complete halt in the flow of a sentence, and are used to indicate the completion of a single thought.

-The ellipse is possibly the single most overused punctuation mark by amateur (and many professional!) writers.
-The ellipse is represented by three periods (or "pips") in a row ("...").
+The ellipsis is possibly the single most overused punctuation mark by amateur (and many professional!) writers.
+The ellipsis is represented by three periods (or "pips") in a row ("...").
 It is NEVER less than three or more than three.
 It is ALWAYS three.

 When writing a rhetorical question in dialogue, it can be effective to avoid using the question mark.
 This nuance should indicate to the reader that the speaker is not actually asking a question, but is making a statement in the form of a question.

 The apostrophe (the ' symbol) is used to show possessiveness or that a word has been concatenated.
 It is NEVER used to show that a word is plural!
 If one wishes to show possessiveness in a word which ends in an "s" then one adds an apostrophe, by itself, after the last letter.
 For example "We jumped on the horses' backs and rode off", in case of nouns that is used when the noun ends with an 's' and is plural "The gowns of three princesses are the princesses' gowns." otherwise it's used as "The gown of a princess is the princess's gown."

 In a concatenated word, the apostrophe takes the place of the missing letter in the word.
 So, for example, "do not" becomes "don't."